inducer/loopy/doc/reference.rst

       to be in addition to the ones found by the heuristic described above.

 * ``dep=id1:id2`` creates a dependency of this instruction on the instructions with identifiers ``id1`` and ``id2``.
-This requires that the code generated for this instruction appears textually after both of these instructions' generated code.
+The meaning of this dependency is that the code generated for this instruction is required to appear textually after all of these dependees' generated code.

   Identifiers here are allowed to be wildcards as defined by the Python module :mod:`fnmatchcase`.
+This is helpful in conjunction with ``id_prefix``.

   .. note::

-      If this is not specified, :mod:`loopy` will automatically add depdencies of reading instructions on writing instructions *if and only if* there is exactly one writing instruction for the written variable (temporary or argument).
+      Since specifying all possible dependencies is cumbersome and error-prone, :mod:`loopy` employs a heuristic to automatically find dependencies.
+Specifically, :mod:`loopy` will automatically add
+      a dependency to an instruction reading a variable if there is exactly one instruction writing that variable. ("Variable" here may mean either temporary variable or kernel argument.)

+      If each variable in a kernel is only written once, then this heuristic should be able to compute all required dependencies.

+      Conversely, if a variable is written by two different instructions, all ordering around that variable needs to be specified explicitly.
+      It is recommended to use :func:`get_dot_dependency_graph` to visualize the dependency graph of possible orderings.

+      You may use a leading asterisk ("``*``") to turn off the single-writer heuristic and indicate that the specified list of dependencies is exhaustive.

 * ``priority=integer`` sets the instructions priority to the value ``integer``.
 Instructions with higher priority will be scheduled sooner,